 How to make your custom CMS more secure?

 What CMS Solutions are the Most Vulnerable and Why?

 The most vulnerable websites are the ones that run on the popular off-the-shelf CMS platforms.
 And especially the ones that take little to no protection measures.

-Currently, the most popular CMS platforms are WordPress, Joomla, Drupal, and Magento.
-Together they make up for over 60% of the market.
-While WordPress is the clear winner, covering a third of all the websites.
+Currently, the most popular CMS platforms are WordPress, Joomla, Shopify, and Drupal.
+While WordPress is the clear winner, covering 63.3% of all sites on the web.

 And this is the platform that gets hacked the most.
-Sucuri (CMS security software provider) has studied 11,000 + infected websites and found out that 78% of them were powered by WordPress.
+According to Sucuri (CMS security software provider), 94% of all infected websites in 2019 were on WordPress.

 Oddly enough, most of the vulnerabilities of these systems come from their popularity.
 Here are the main reasons why hackers prefer to attack websites that run on popular CMS platforms:

 Everybody has access to the source code, especially with open source solutions

 They can be ‘hacked in bulk’, as once someone finds a hole in a platform he/she can attack ALL of the websites that use it in one go